Merck & Co.: Heart attacks after use of Vioxx

-Fosamax
+Osteonecrosis of the jaw after use of Fosamax

 Fosamax (alendronate) is a bisphosphonate used for the treatment of post-menopausal osteoporosis and for the prevention of skeletal problems in certain cancers.
 The American College of Clinical Endocrinology, the American College of Obstetricians and Gynecologists, the North American Menopause Society and the UK National Osteoporosis Guideline Group recommend alendronate and certain other bisphosphonates as first line treatments for post-menopausal osteopotosis.
 Long-term treatment with bisphosponates produces anti-fracture and bone mineral density effects that persist for 3–5 years after an initial 3–5 years of treatment.
 Alendronate reduces the risk of hip, vertebral, and wrist fractures by 35-39%.

 In December 2013, Merck agreed to pay a total of $27.7 million to 1,200 plaintiffs in a class action lawsuit alleging that the company's osteoporosis drug had caused them to develop osteonecrosis of the jaw.
 Prior to the settlement, Merck had prevailed in 3 of 5 so-called bellwether trials.
-Approximately 4000 cases still await adjudication or settlement as of August 2014.
+Approximately 4,000 cases still await adjudication or settlement as of August 2014.

+There have also been thousands of lawsuits alleging that Fosamax increased the risk of thigh-bone fractures.
+In March 2022, Merck defeated approximately 500 lawsuits over Fosamax in New Jersey when U.S. District Judge Freda L. Wolfson ruled that the plaintiffs' lawsuit was preempted by federal law.
+On September 20, 2024, the United States Court of Appeals for the Third Circuit overturned that decision, holding that federal law did not block plaintiffs' state law claims against Merck over Fosamax.
+As of June 30, 2024, about 3,115 lawsuits over Fosamax were still pending against Merck in both federal and state courts in the United States.